TheBotlyNoob/CS50/CS50w/Final Project/README.md

 In [final_project/static/index.js](./final_project/static/index.js) is the main JavaScript code.
 It uses ReactJS and BabelJS to render the webpage.
 When the user wants to execute a command, it sends the command to the server at `/execute`, which then executes it.

-In [final_project/views.py](./final_project/views.py) is the server side code, it handles the requests from the client side, and executes the commands.
-It only contains 2 custom functions: `execute` and `command_history`. `execute` is the function that executes the command in your OS's preferred shell, and `command_history` is a function that allows you to get the command history.
+In [final_project/views.py](./final_project/views.py) is the server side code.
+It handles the requests from the client side, and executes the commands.
+It only contains 2 custom functions: `execute` and `command_history`. `execute` is the function that executes the command in your OS's preferred shell, and `command_history` is a function that allows you to retrive previously entered commands.

 In [final_project/static/styles.css](./final_project/static/styles.css) is the CSS code.
 It contains the styles for the webpage.
 It uses a black background, white text, and Source Code Pro as the font to give the complete look of the terminal.